Canary Islands Weather in February - Cheat Winter in the Canaries

 canary islands weather february

-February can be one of the worst winter months on the Europen continent but in the Canaries, the weather is still sunny and warm most of the times, which is why traveling here might be just the thing you need.
+February can be one of the worst winter months on the European continent but in the Canaries, the weather is still sunny and warm most of the time, which is why traveling here might be just the thing you need.

 While other places are hit with heavy snow and temperatures below 0°C, the worst that you could get in the Canary Islands are some rainy days, but even those won't last long here.

-While rain does happen more often in winter than during the other seasons, it usually does not last for more than 1 or 2 consecutive days and in Tenerife and Gran Canaria is happens more often in the north or in the mountainous regions.
+While rain does happen more often in winter than during the other seasons, it usually does not last for more than 1 or 2 consecutive days and in the cases of Tenerife and Gran Canaria, this type of weather usually occurs more often in the north of the islands or the mountainous regions like Mt Teide and Anaga in Tenerife.

 What's the weather like in the Canary Islands in February

-February is one of those months when you can really see the difference between the climate in the Canary Islands and the climate in the rest of Europe.
+February is one of those months when you can see the difference between the mild climate of the Canary Islands and the climate in the rest of Europe.

 Average temperatures

-Below you can see the average temperatures for the islands during the month of February.
+Below you can see the average temperatures for the different Canary Islands in February.
 But do keep in mind that especially in Tenerife and Gran Canaria the temperatures in the north will be lower than in the south during the winter months.

 Tenerife South